HemantGangwar/kubernetesClusterRH8/README.md

 AUTHOR
 ========
-This playbook is written by Hemant Gangwar, you can read more about author at https://learningtechnix.wordpress.com
+This playbook is written by Hemant Gangwar, you can read more about author at https://learningtechnix.wordpress.com or follow on LinkedIN https://www.linkedin.com/in/hemant-gangwar-6a677b19/